stanley-gu/standardsCh/chapter.md

 the files related to a particular model are stored together in PMR2 within a defined workspace, which can be regarded as a folder.
-The implementation of workspaces uses a distributed version control system (DVCS) called Mercurial (O'Sullivan, 2007).
+The implementation of workspaces uses a distributed version control system (DVCS) called Mercurial [@o2007distributed].
 By providing version tracking, this system ensures that users within a group cannot accidentally overwrite or purge changes of other users.
 Furthermore, each change made to a model, or its associated files, is recorded as a single changeset: a time-stamped, informative comment from an